stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 - **Command**: `nl(modulename)`
 - **Description**: Load the given module on all nodes in the distributed system.
 Note: the module must be compiled first using `c(modulename)`.

+## Monitoring a Process

+- **Command**: `monitor(process, Pid)`
+- **Description**: Monitor the given process in an unidirectional manner.
+This allows the client process to receive an exit signal if the monitored process terminates.
+Since links are bidirectional, this is useful if you only want to receive an exit signal from the monitored process without having to set the client process as a system process every time.
+If B dies and A is monitoring B, A will receive an exit signal, but B will not; if A dies, B will not receive an exit signal.
+The exit signal can be handled using `receive {'DOWN', Ref, process, Pid, Reason} -> ... end` where `Ref` is the reference returned by `erlang:monitor`, `Pid` is the PID of the monitored process, and `Reason` is the exit reason.

 ## Pinging a Node

 - **Command**: `net_adm:ping(nodename)`